DaKalVR/Kalsflipperv2/README.md

 i have momentom fw and an 8GB microSD card from sandisk

 some apps are not incuded and you install them manualy like a cave person

+I am not responsible for damage to property or inproper use of these files

+if you have problems you can put it in the issues tab